 Prior to the creation of the Shakespearean Festival which gave the town its tourism focus, Stratford found its fortunes as a rail crossroads and furniture manufacturing centre.
 On Upper Canada terms, settlement started late, though the 1828 date of first settlement isn’t that unusual for Southwestern Ontario.
 Named after Stratford-on-Avon in England, Canada’s Stratford even renamed its local river section from the Thames to the Avon.

-How Much is Car Insurance in Stratford Ontario
+How Much Does Car Insurance Cost in Stratford

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.